 MCP Server

-Connect AI assistants to your workspace memory via Model Context Protocol
+Connect AI assistants to your workspace memory via Model Context Protocol for real-time semantic search across your tools.

 MCP Server